yvicky/React/README.md

 This project:

  - was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
- - was forked from original source to further be used as tempalte for developments
+ - was forked from original source to further be used as template for developments (like https://github.com/HolimaX/libhacontimig)
  - was ajusted to include integration with technologies, mentioned in github topics and can be seen in README.md files within folders.
 For more details, see ```https://github.com/HolimaX/React/blob/<branch>/src/README.md``` file as one of such inclusives.
+React-based Application is still kept isolated to ensure overall integrity and transaprency.

-## Prerequistes
+## Application Prerequistes

 In order for this app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!).